Flat bands and topological phase transition in entangled Su-Schrieffer-Heeger chains: Introduction

-Secondly, , the looped structures of the assembly of the SSH chains give rise to flat, non-dispersive energy bands~\cite{leykam,flach,bodyfelt,xia}.
-Such bands are found to be $N-1$ fold degenerate for a system of $N$ SSH chains cross-linking together.
+Secondly, the looped structures of the assembly of the SSH chains give rise to flat, non-dispersive energy bands~\cite{leykam,flach,bodyfelt,xia}.
+The flat bands (FB) have been experimentally engineered on a variety of photonic lattices~\cite{camilo,weiman,aravena,salinas,matheus} and their role in controlling the transport or the prospect of transferring the photonic modes between topological edge states have been discussed in the literature.
+The FB's we extract here are found to be $N-1$ fold degenerate for a system of $N$ SSH chains cross-linking together.
 We present an exact analytical way to discern such flat band (FB)-energies, and most importantly, their degeneracies.
 The analytical results are corroborated by the results obtained by a direct diagonalization of the Hamiltonians in each case, written in the momentum space.
 The match between the two methods is exact.

 We now try to elucidate our findings.
 While doing so, we choose to talk about the occurrence and the degeneracy of the FB's first, and describe a real space decimation method to unravel the FB's in the entangled SSH loops.
 This is done in section II.
 In section III we discuss the topological phase transition of the entangled systems and in section IV we draw our conclusions.